Your First Week

 Learn all about the university.
 Take campus tours, find maps, and more.

 Check out our Life at Cornell resources page.
-From transportation to wellness to English programs—we want to help you find everything you need.
+From transportation to wellness to English programs—you'll find everything you need.

 Finances